fnordahl/charm-ovn-chassis/src/README.md

-Chassis port configuration is composed of a mapping between physical network names to bridge names (`ovn-bridge-mappings`) and individual interface to bridge names (`interface-bridge-mappings`).
+Chassis port configuration is composed of a mapping between physical network names to bridge names (`ovn-bridge-mappings`) and individual interface to bridge names (`bridge-interface-mappings`).
 There must be a match in both configuration options before the charm will configure bridge and interfaces on a unit.